Hotels, ryokan, minshuku, minpaku and other lodgings

-When reserving any Japanese accommodation, travellers should bear in mind that many smaller operations, especially those off the beaten tracks, may hesitate to accept foreigners, fearing language difficulties or other cultural misunderstandings.
-This is to some extent institutionalised: large travel agency databases note which (few) hotels are prepared to handle foreigners, and they may declare all lodgings booked if only these are full.
+When reserving any Japanese accommodation, travellers should bear in mind that many smaller operations, especially those off the beaten tracks, may hesitate to accept foreigners.
+Many owners fear language difficulties or are wary of other cultural misunderstandings.
+This trend is to some extent institutionalised: large travel agency databases note which hotels are prepared to handle foreigners and may declare all lodgings booked if only these are full.
 Instead of calling up in English, foreign tourists may find it better to get a Japanese acquaintance or local tourist office (who sometimes can communicate in English) to make the booking.
 Business hotels and other chains also offer online booking in Japanese and English.

 A word of caution to tourists planning to stay in a ryokan in wintertime: traditional Japanese houses are designed to be cool in summer, which all too often means that they are cold inside in winter.
 Warm clothing and proper use of the bathing facilities help to stay warm; fortunately, futon bedding is usually quite warm and getting a good night's sleep is rarely a problem.

-Before dinner guests will be encouraged to take a bath, changing into their yukata bathrobe before bathing.
-Once bathed dinner will be served in the room.
-In most ryokan dinner is very elaborately prepared and presented from carefully chosen seasonal ingredients; guests should not hesitate to ask if are not sure how to eat a given item.
+Before dinner, guests will be encouraged to take a bath, changing into their yukata bathrobe before bathing.
+Once bathed, dinner will be served in the room.
+Most ryokan serve elaborate dinners from carefully chosen seasonal ingredients.
+Guests should not hesitate to ask if they are not sure how to eat a given item.

 Upon returning to the room, guests will find that futon bedding has been rolled out for them on the tatami.
 While slightly harder than a Western bed, most people find sleeping on a futon very pleasant.
 A real Japanese futon is just a mattress, and not the low, flat bed often sold under the name in the West.